-We want every experience in our school to expose children to an education where the best outcomes, opportunities, and results for all are achieved by working together for the good of everyone, as a demonstration of ‘Love your neighbour as you love yourself.’
-Mark 12 verse 31.
+We want every experience in our school to expose children to an education where the best outcomes, opportunities, and results for all are achieved by working together for the good of everyone.

-We believe that our Christian distinctiveness directs and enhances our care and respect for every individual child who belongs in our school, our beliefs and goals for success and our guidance as we build for the future.
+We believe that our Christian distinctiveness directs and enhances our care and respect for every individual child who belongs in our school, enriches our community and education provision, and shapes our goals for success and our guidance as we build for the future.

-We want every child at Cheddon Fitzpaine school to know that they are respected and are to show respect to others, to be trustworthy and trust others and to be encouraged to build others up as they move through their primary school journey.
+Our heart is that every child at Cheddon Fitzpaine school will know that they are respected and are to show respect to others, will be trustworthy and trust others, and will be encouraged to persevere in achieving their own God-given potential as they move through their primary school journey.

 To belong means to ‘fit in’, and to ‘have a place’.

-It is important that we all ‘have a place where we fit in’ are respected and show respect to others.
+Here at Cheddon we believe it is important that we all ‘have a place where we fit in’, are respected and show respect to others.

 The Bible teaches that when God created the earth and all that is in it he said ‘it was good’.
 The Bible also says that we are made in God’s image, therefore we need to have respect for ourselves, if we do not have respect for ourselves we are not showing respect to God.
 In practice this means that we should always be trying to do our best in every situation so that we do not feel the regret of letting ourselves down.
 At Cheddon Fitzpaine, we encourage every child to do their best to achieve their God given potential in all areas of school life.
 We award Golden tickets to children as they display their efforts by going ‘above and beyond’ in their school work, helping others, showing respect and other activities.